 IDEC- Instituto Brasileiro de Defesa do Consumidor

-This profile was prepared when Josué De Oliveira Rios was elected to the Ashoka Fellowship in 1990.
+This description of Josué de Oliveira Rios's work was prepared when Josué de Oliveira Rios was elected to the Ashoka Fellowship in 1990.

 The New Idea